 You can see that she got me right away with “One denar!”
 See those postcards in her arms, well they are now mine for “one denar”.

 Bedouins of Petra, Jordan

 The Bedouins are descendants of a nomadic tribe called the Nabatean.
 They are mentioned in the bible as people from Canaan.
-They have lived in Petra since prehistoric times and are desendents of the people who carved these magnificent structures into the side of mountains.
+They have lived in Petra since prehistoric times and are descendants of the people who carved these magnificent structures into the side of mountains known as Petra.

-Now look at that little cutie and his Daddy!
+Now, just look at that little cutie and his Daddy!
 I couldn’t keep my eyes off of them.
-They walked and walked and walked the trails of Petra.
+They walked and walked and walked the trails of Petra around the area where I was.
 The dad seemed so patient and kind to his little one.
 It was almost as if he was showing him off to us.
-He took him up high into the cliff dwellings and even lifted him up to a caucasian western male, so that they could make it to the next level of dwellings.
+He took him up high into the cliff dwellings and even lifted him up to a caucasian western male so that they could make it to the next level of dwellings.

-In 1985, when UNESCO came into Petra and took over the preservation of this magnificent prehistoric site, they built a village just outside of Petra for relocation of most of the families that lived there.
-In this village, they have electricity, water, houses, schools, telephone, internet, and other modern amenities.
+In 1985, when UNESCO came into Petra and took over the preservation of this magnificent prehistoric site, they built a village just outside of Petra for the relocation of most of the Bedouin families that lived there.
+In this village, they have electricity, water, houses, schools, telephone, internet, and other modern amenities for these families.

 A rabab player rests the instrument vertically on his knee and draws the bow across the string in a similar fashion to a cello player.
-It is a rectangular wooden frame fitted on both sides with goat skin.
-It is played with a bow that is typically made of real horsehair.
+It is a rectangular wooden frame fitted on both sides with goatskin.
+The rabab is played with a bow that is typically made of real horsehair.

 This instrument is the essential melody instrument of the nomadic Bedouins; customarily played by the sha’ir, or poet-singer, to accompany heroic and love songs.